Google Algorithm Changes ExplainedJan 30, 2020 3609 seen

-Panda was launched in February 2011 and was affected on low-quality content
+Panda was launched in February 2011 and was affected by low-quality content

 Google's Panda algorithm is considered one of the largest steps in the war against all the content farms and low-quality pages.
 With the help of this update, Google wanted noticeably to reduce the presence of slow and poor sites and give priority to the high-quality websites in the search engine ranking pages.

-According to the Panda algorithm, main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads and some other, so-called, bots.
+According to the Panda algorithm, the main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads, and some other, so-called, bots.

 Penguin was launched after a few months, in 2012 and the target is spam pages of the websites.

 It was meant to find and handicap websites that are manipulating link practices.
-So the link volume played a much more significant ranking factor than the content quality, favoring links that buy link.
+So the link volume played a much more significant ranking factor than the content quality, favoring links that buy links.

-This algorithm is now one of the, above mentioned, core algorithms, which allows google to control over low-quality content and spamming techniques.
+This algorithm is now one of the above-mentioned, core algorithms, which allows google to control low-quality content and spamming techniques.